greydevv/pyguardian/DOCUMENTATION.md

 UnknownKeywordArgumentWarning: guard constructor received unknown keyword argument 'y' which may produce unexpected results as this argument will not be applied.
 ```

+It is possible to silence the warnings altogether:
 ```python
 import warnings